zellij-org/zellij/docs/MANPAGE.md

 Zellij looks for configuration file in the following order:

 1. the file provided with _--config_
-2. under the path provided in *ZELLIJ_CONFIG* environment variable
+2. under the path provided in *ZELLIJ_CONFIG_FILE* environment variable
 3. the default location (see FILES section)
+4. the system location

+Run `zellij setup --check` in order to see possible issues with the configuration.

 LAYOUTS
 =======